 I stayed at a Best Western in Garner, NC.
 The hotel was fine: pool, “lobby breakfast”, quiet, comfortable rooms, and plenty of parking.
 Garner, NC, the city, is essentially a highway encrusted with strip malls and big-box stores, surrounded by a web of winding, hilly forest roads.
 That is my perception of it.
 I visited the local Walmart to check out the locals.
 While the Walmart did not have the bins of fireworks that I was hoping for, they did have isles of snack cakes, and beer (which led to this), and the hairbrush & computer mouse I needed.

 A UTZ truck in the parking lot of Walmart:

 The primary place I visited while in Raleigh was the North Carolina Museum of Natural Science.
 As museums of Natural Science/History go, I would put it somewhere between the American Museum of Natural History and the Mississippi Museum of Natural Science; all are good, but the North Carolina one falls in the middle.

 The first thing you notice when approaching the museum is the massive planet Earth/globe.
 It is massive enough to be mentioned in Roadside America:

-Inside the Museum you’ll find four floors of Natural Science exhibits, most if not all, focused on North Carolina fauna, flora and geology.
-The massive whale skeletons, and arthropod zoo, were most impressive.
+Inside the Museum you’ll find four floors of Natural Science exhibits, most if not all, focused on North Carolina fauna, flora, and geology.
+The massive whale skeletons, and arthropod zoo, was most impressive.